-Horizontal Pressure Directional Drilling (HPDD) is recommended where possible in areas that are within 120 m of this natural feature.
-Although there are impacts related to HPDD due to soil compaction and damage to vegetation the following measures will be implemented to minimize impacts
+Horizontal Pressure Directional Drilling (HPDD) is recommended in areas that are within 120 m of this natural feature.
+Although there are impacts related to HPDD due to soil compaction and damage to vegetation, if the equipment is located to an area beyond the dripline of mature trees, this damage is expected to be minimal.